rliu4936/Grade-Calculator/README.md

 # Phase 4: Task 3

-If I had more time to work on the project, I would try to make JsonProcessor a field of Student instead of the two different user interfaces, because this would decrease coupling.
-MainGUI has code for the GUI, JsonProcessor, and Student.
+If I had more time to work on the project, I would make JsonProcessor a field of Student instead fields of the two user interfaces, because this would decrease coupling.
+Currently, MainGUI has code for handling the JFrame/GUI, JsonProcessor, and Student.
 I would try to split MainGUI into two classes.
 One for setting up the JFrame, and one called StudentGUI representing a Student.
 Splitting MainGUI into two classes would increase cohesion.
 I would also split CourseGUI, into CourseGUI and GradingGroupGUI.
 This would also increase cohesion.